binci/binci/README.md

 instructions and tasks you need.

 From there, DevLab is a CLI tool.
 Both `devlab` and `lab` are registered for the bin so either command will work when running tasks.

-For more information please see [this blog post](http://blog.fluidbyte.net/containerize-your-local-dev-in-minutes-with-devlab/) about getting started with DevLab.

 ### Configuration